 Building Operator Certification Program

-SPEER administers this program in Texas and Oklahoma, and several cities, companies, colleges, and utilities have participated in BOC locally.
+SPEER administers this program in Texas and Oklahoma, and have had several cities, companies, colleges, and utilities have participate locally.

 Contact SPEER for information on how to organize or attend a BOC training.